Park City Learning Center (PCLC)

 Special education services are provided for high students who are identified as a student with a disability, in compliance with the Individuals with Disabilities Education Act, that adversely affects their educational performance and who need specialized instruction and/or related services.
 Special Education services are determined by the student’s Individualized Education Plan (IEP) including the transition plan and will be provided in the least restrictive environment with a focus on access to and progress in the general curriculum and outcomes after graduation.

 See the PCSD Special Education web page for more information about education for students with special needs.

 (Formerly known as English Language Learner (ELL) services).
 We offer a support program for students who are emergent and developing English speakers who need assistance in learning to speak, read, listen to and write English during the school day.
 If a language other than English is spoken in the home (as reported on the PHLOTE form at the time of school enrollment), the student’s English language proficiency will be assessed.

 The assessment will test the student’s oral, reading and writing skills in English.
 The student will be placed in the language proficiency program that will best meet his/her needs based on the results of the assessment.
-ELL program services include instruction and support in oral language skills, listening skills, reading skills, writing skills and will be taught in an ELL classroom or (depending on how well they are learning English) will be supported in the general education classrooms.
-Other potential types of support may include making modifications in the general education classroom, after-school programs to help with tutoring and/or homework, summer school, or special education for students who qualify for services because of a disability that impacts their ability to learn.
+Program services include instruction and support in oral language skills, listening skills, reading skills, writing skills and will be taught in an Emergent Bilingual classroom or (depending on how well they are learning English) will be supported in the general education classrooms.
+Other types of support may include making modifications in the general education classroom, after-school programs to help with tutoring and/or homework, summer school, or special education for students who qualify for services because of a disability that impacts their ability to learn.

 Parent Notice Regarding Section 504 of the Rehabilitation Act of 1973 – Programs for Students with Disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.